iosmand/git-init-push/README.md

 ## Installation

+### Prerequisites

+The script will automatically install the following dependencies if they are missing:

+- Git
+- OpenSSH client (includes ssh-keygen)

+Once you run the script, it will check for the presence of these dependencies and install them if necessary.

-To use this script, you can execute the following command:
+To install this script as a native command, you can execute the following command:

     curl -o git-init-push.sh https://raw.githubusercontent.com/iosmand/git-init-push/main/git-init-push.sh && chmod +x git-init-push.sh && sudo cp git-init-push.sh /usr/local/bin/git-init-push && rm git-init-push.sh